johnbickmore/pacback/README.md

 ## Core Features:

-- Instant Rollback of -Syu Upgrades
+- Ability to Track All Additions, Removals, and Upgrades Made to the System
-- The Ability to Track All Additions, Removals, and Upgrades Made to the System
+- Rolling System SnapShots
 - Rollback to Arch Archive Dates
 - Native AUR Support
 - Automatically Save and Restore App Config Files